 When you are an entrepreneur, you can improve many people’s lives as a result of your business and your ethics.
 You may improve the lives of many local people by giving them jobs and providing them with quality goods or services.
 You can give people jobs that pay well so that your employees can have a better quality of life.
 You can help your customers by being ethical in your business and helping them with something that will benefit them.
 If you run a B2B, you can improve many businesses to help them be more effective and even more profitable.

-One of the things that many entrepreneurs take a long while to get used to is that they may feel lonely in their new role.
-In the beginning, you will likely do all or most of the running of the business by yourself.
-As you add employees and expand, you still won’t have co-workers to just hang out with.
+The disadvantages of being an entrepreneur have a lot of difficulties but one of the things that many entrepreneurs take a long while to get used to is that they may feel lonely in their new role.
+Initially, you will likely do all or most of the business yourself.
+You still won’t have co-workers to hang out with as you add employees and expand.
 You will need to keep a professional distance in a lot of ways.

+In the life of an entrepreneur work life balance often means adapting to a schedule that differs from those of friends and family.
 You may also find that the other people you once spent time with aren’t available during the same hours that you are.
-As a business owner, you can generally take off some time in the middle of the day to see a movie, but none of your friends will likely be free to do so.
-It’s even possible for some people to avoid you out of jealousy, especially if you achieve a lot of success.
+As a business owner, you can take some time to see a movie in the middle of the day, but none of your friends will likely be free to do so.
+It’s even possible for some people to avoid you out of jealousy, especially if you achieve great success.

 Con – Crazy Hours